GhostxCyberSec/soc-lab-detection-project/README.md

 ![SOC Lab Architecture](architecture/soc-lab-diagram.png)

-Switched from Hydra to ncrack due to RDP compatibility issues.
-Also it is a Windows 11 endpoint, not Windows 10.
+It is a Windows 11 endpoint, not Windows 10.